felix-clark/nvim/README.md

 git clone git@github.com:felix-clark/nvim.git ~/.config/nvim
 ```

-Execute `./setup.sh` to install and set up the pre-requisites.
+In principle, execute `./setup.sh` to install and set up the pre-requisites.
 This is undertested, however, so follow directions below.

-Run `:PackerSync` from within neovim to download plugins.

-Try running on the command line with `nvim -c 'PackerSync' -c '<\CR>' -c 'qa'`.

 ### Install fonts